 However, this period has seen unusual but good things happening as well.
-People were stranded at their homes for months, and this gave them plenty of time to explore themselves.
+People were made resticted to their homes for months, and this gave them plenty of time to explore for themselves.
 They were left with a plethora of options to do while staying indoors, like developing new hobbies.

 E-commerce has become a necessity rather than an option.
 Big companies like Amazon and Flipkart are trying to include all the services and goods that are required on a day-to-day basis.